Neuro Presentation Design: How Eye Path Control can dramatically improve your presentations

 - The contents are not organized

 Trying to fit too much onto the slides

-Having too much content can be a problem.
+When you start creating an effective presentation in powerpoint, having too much content can be a problem.
 As I said before, it doesn’t necessarily have to be a problem.
 I know this sounds awkward, being said by a presentation designer, but, as I always teach during my classes, I think that we need to keep contact with reality, and understand that not all presentations are made to be presented.

 The lean presentation design principle says (image below):

 >> YES!
 YOU SHOULD SHARE THIS WITH THE WORLD 🙂 [CLICK TO SHARE IT NOW]

 However, this does not apply to self-standing presentations where you need to be read and understood without a speaker giving the talk.

 Therefore, if you have a presentation aimed to be presented, the amount of contents in a single slide needs to be reduced as much as possible, ideally to a single key message.
 On the other hand, if you are working on a self-standing presentation, the amount of content won’t be the main problem.